 CV optional logical.
 If TRUE, the CV is also visualized.
 Defaults to FALSE.

-map_obj an sf, data.frame object as defined by the sf package on which the data should be visualized.
-The typical example is polygon shapefile object map_dom_id a character string containing the name of a variable in map_obj that indicates the domains.
+map_obj an "sf", "data.frame" object as defined by the sf package on which the data should be visualized.

+map_dom_id a character string containing the name of a variable in map_obj that indicates the domains.